Antoine-Patel/xwindow-switcher.sh/README.md

 Production/Stable

-All major features here.
+All major features are here.
 No new features planned.
 Will work as long as wmctrl and Zenity do.